 Students may use the school telephone for EMERGENCY calls, before school, during lunch, and after school and a note from the teacher is required.
 Calling to ask for authorization to go to a friend's house is not an emergency.

 The school's philosophy is to provide a comprehensive teaching and learning program that offers children with special needs a chance to learn, play, explore, and socially interact with other children and become active participants in lifelong learning.

 Consequences of Misbehavior

 To instill in students a sense of responsibility, part of the programs involve the concept of consequences for actions, both positive and negative.
-There are consequences for appropriate behaviours.
-The seriousness of any misbehaviour will determine the consequences applied.
-In general, the following steps will be implemented for inappropriate behaviour:
+There are consequences for appropriate behaviors.
+The seriousness of any misbehavior will determine the consequences applied.
+In general, the following steps will be implemented for inappropriate behavior:

 2nd time: Timeout and deduction of marks

 4th time: Detention at recess